usnistgov/ARIAC/wiki/competition_specifications.md

 # 5. Order #

 - An order is an instruction containing kits for the robot system to complete.
-- Each order will specify the list of products to be put in the shipment, including the type and position/orientation of each product.
+- Each order will specify the list of products to be put in the shipment, including the type, color, and position/orientation of each product.
 - An order may require being delivered to a particular AGV.
 - For more details see the [product specification](frame_specifications.md) page.

 # 6. Faulty products #